The-going/evlproject/content/core/testing.md

 {{% argument "-Z --oob-gpio=<host>" %}}
-Start an out-of-band test measuring the [response time to GPIO events]({{< relref "core/benchmarks/_index.md#latmus-gpio-response-time" >}}) in out-of-band mode, i.e. relying on real-time capabilities of the EVL core.
+Start an out-of-band test measuring the [response time to GPIO events]({{< relref "core/benchmarks/_index.md#latmus-gpio-response-time" >}}) from the out-of-band stage, i.e. relying on real-time capabilities of the EVL core.
 The argument is the host name or IPv4 addresses of the remote board which monitors the response time from the SUT running the